mkoohafkan/mkoohafkan.github.io/_posts/2016-04-01-a-shiny-approach-to-data-collaboration.md

 [pay for hosting](http://www.shinyapps.io/); you can simply distribute your web app as a package and launch it from R.
 Since I'm working with a small(ish) group, I opted to build a package that launches the web app through a simple function call.
-I've included a screenshot of one of the app panes below, but you can also try it out yourself; the [package is available on Github](https://github.com/mkoohafkan/habitatblueprint) and can be accessed directly via `devtools::install_github`.
+I've included screenshots of one of the app panes below, but you can also try it out yourself; the [package is available on Github](https://github.com/mkoohafkan/habitatblueprint) and can be accessed directly via `devtools::install_github`.
 After loading